bitlogik/uniblow/docs/LinuxRunBin.md

 # Uniblow on Debian or Tails

-We provide a Linux binary which can be used directly on Tails OS and the Debian 10 Linux distribution, for the common x86/64 *AMD64* architecture.
+We provide a Linux binary file which can be used directly on Tails OS and the Debian 10 Linux distribution, for the common x86/64 *AMD64* architecture.

 For the following Linux OS :